yidaiqiushen/SPL-MLL/README.md

   `python main.py --load=False`

 ## Notice
-The optimization of this code is without the Alternating Direction Minimization(ADM) strategy.
-For simplicity, the objective function is passed directly into the Tensorflow optimizer for updating different blocks of variables.
+The optimization of this code is without the Alternating Direction Minimization (ADM) strategy.
+For simplicity, the objective function is passed directly into the Tensorflow-Adam optimizer for updating different blocks of variables.

 ## Citation
 If you find that SPL-MLL helps your research, please cite our paper.